 Virtualized conversations with experts

 One reason for this is the difficulty in designing intuitive order flows for customizations and special orders.
-Simplifying the menu down to what sells best and bundling options simplifies the work the customers need to put in to get what they want.
-Big chains like Dominos Pizza have figured this out the simplification in ordering and tracking with their pizza tracker.
+Simplifying the menu down to what sells best and bundling options simplifies the work the customers need to get what they want.
+Big chains like Dominos Pizza have figured out the simplification in ordering and tracking with their pizza tracker.
 How do smaller businesses and restaurants compete without this now?
 Easy adds, favorites, and recent order saves time and enhances the overall experience.
 Often images can take up real-estate on that important first screen, leading the customer to scroll or click through pages to find what they need.
 This is better used for the research phase.